chrishsieh/docker-nginx-letsencrypt-crm/README.md

 ## Develop
 - In windows use vagrant, vagrant will run a ubuntu with docker inside. use putty to connect, default work folder is /vagrant, mapping to windows vagrant folder.
 - Vagrant will auto run docker-compose with web, db and php-dev services.
+- If switch different image, need run docker-compose build --pull.
 - First time docker-compose will build php-dev image. others had pre-build as image.
 The image file system is readonly.
-- default docker-compose use docker-compose-dev.yml in vagrant, can be change in Vagrantfile.
+- ~~default docker-compose use docker-compose-dev.yml in vagrant, can be change in Vagrantfile.~~
 - Volume mapping CRM source code /var/www/CRM to docker local volume to keep modify, /var/www/CRM/src mapping to windows ./content, so can use windows editor to edit php code.
 - After connect to vagrant, switch to /vagrant folder, can use docker-compose command.
 - Had add alias dc to docker-compose.